shlee4458/shlee4458/README.md

 <h2>Hi👋, I'm Seunghan Lee</h2>

-1. About myself:
+1. About Myself:
    - I am an unconventional applicant to graduate programs in computer science.
    - I have a background in Economics/Accounting and I aspire to transition into techn industry through the graduate program.
    - With the goal of starting the graduate program in Fall 2023, I am actively taking Online Computer Science courses <br> from universities in the United States while working full-time as a CPA.

-2. Completed Courses:
+2. You can find:
-    - I have uploaded assignments and projects I have completed for each courses I have taken for the reference.
+     - Assignments and projects I have completed for each courses for the reference.

-         - Following are the details of the courseworks you may find in the repositories.
+3. Completed Courses:
       - CS50: Introduction to Computer Science, Harvard University (Spring 2022)
       - CS61A: Structure and Interpretation of Computer Programs, University of California, Berkeley (Fall 2022)

-3. Courses I am currently taking:
+4. Courses I am currently taking:
       - CS61B: Data Structures, University of California, Berkeley (Fall 2022)